-The Senior Administrative Officer (Admissions), Mr John Beauchamp, is located on the ground floor of the Chancellery.
-General inquiries should be directed to 3095.
 The Senior Administrative Officer (Examinations), Mr John Grigg, is located on the ground floor of the Chancellery.
 Enquiries regarding examinations, including examination timetables and clash of examinations should be directed to 3088.

-The Adviser for Prospective Students, Mrs Fay Lindsay, is located in the Chancellery and is available for personal interview.
-For an appointment phone 3113.
+The Adviser for Prospective Students, Mrs Fay Lindsay, is located with the Careers and Employment Section and is available for personal interview.
+For an appointment phone the University switchboard.

-The Careers and Employment Section is located in Room LG5 in the Chancellery.
+The Careers and Employment Section is located in Hut E15c at the foot of Basser Steps.
 Enquiries should be directed to 3122.

-The Off-campus Housing Service is located in Room 148E in the Chancellery.
+The Off-campus Housing Service is located in Room G19 in the Chancellery.
 For assistance in obtaining suitable accommodation phone 3116.

-Student Loans enquiries should be directed to Room 148E in the Chancellery, phone 3115.
+Student Loans enquiries should be directed to Room G19 in the Chancellery, phone 3115.